kubernetes/enhancements/keps/sig-api-machinery/4355-coordinated-leader-election/README.md

 But a node-by-node upgrade or rollback does not achieve this today.

-- For upgrade, there is about a 25% chance of a new version of the controller running while old versions of the apiserver are active, resulting in a skew violation.
+- For 3 node control plane upgrade, there is about a 25% chance of a new version of the controller running while old versions of the apiserver are active, resulting in a skew violation.
 (Consider case where the 2nd node upgraded has the lease)
 - For rollback, it is almost a certainty that skew will be violated.